 Washing down tablets with copious amounts of orange squash does nothing except firstly reminding you of the film “Tony” (2009), then delirium, the sweats and constant visits to the toilet because of that watery citrus crud.
 Trust me dear reader, its very difficult to get it “right” especially now with restricted access to controlled drugs, deadly toxins and poisons.
 You can try what you may but you’ll end up vomiting or sat there cannulated wondering WTF did I do?
 Well, You knew but you’ll feel a monumental prick for getting it, shall we say, “wrong”.
 You could end up with multiple organ damage then subsequent failure and lie in ICU waiting for someone else to die so you can have their liver.

 Suicidal ideations written out of your thoughts on a notepad as you listen to your chosen mood music is way more beneficial to your road to stability.
-I don’t use the word ‘recovery’ because you more often than not don’t recover from a warped state of mind.
+I don’t use the word ‘recovery’ because you more often than not don’t recover from this unwell state of mind.
 You purge the horrors that form within then relax, unwind, and days later repeat the process again.
 Seek professional help and/or use what coping skills you’ve learned.
 Seeing, hearing and reading will ALWAYS trigger you either blatantly or subconsciously.
 It’s gaining the strength to deal with it in a less damaging way that’s important.

 © Copyright: Sharon Lawson™